-The Cropland BMP should only be requested on lands planted in annual crops, hay land acres, meadow areas, or other open areas that are in grasses, legumes, or forbs and are not used for pastureland.
+The Cropland BMP should[This practice will] only be requested on lands planted in annual crops, hay land acres, meadow areas, or other open areas that are in grasses, legumes, or forbs and are not used for pastureland.
 The Cropland BMP category focuses on solving soil erosion and water quality pollution problems resulting from cropland runoff.
 This could require one practice or multiple practices to solve the soil and water related concerns.
-Refer to the BMP Eligibility Criteria section below for more clarity on when this BMP category should be requested.
+[Please-]Refer to the BMP Eligibility Criteria section below for more clarity on when this BMP category should be requested.
 The list of practices under the Cropland BMP category focuses on solving water quality pollution problems resulting from soil erosion or nutrient runoff associated with cropland areas.
-Note that some of the practices under this BMP may require a NMP to be developed prior to the application of the conservation practices.
-Producers may also utilize NRCS EQIP to request cost-share assistance in developing a NMP, if applicable, prior to submitting a Kentucky Soil and Water Cost Share Program Application for these identified practices.
+Note that[:] some of the practices under this BMP may require a [Nutrient Management Plan (]NMP[)] to be developed prior to the application of the conservation practices.
+Producers may also utilize [the-]NRCS EQIP [program-]to request cost-share assistance in developing a NMP, if applicable, prior to submitting[making] a Kentucky Soil and Water [State-]Cost Share Program Application for these identified practices.

-All practices should be consistent with recommendations as part of the Kentucky Agriculture Water Quality Act and be installed according to approved engineering designs or Implementation Recommendations (IR).
+All practices should be consistent with recommendations as part of the[a] Kentucky Agriculture Water Quality Act [plan-] and be installed according to approved engineering designs or Implementation Recommendations (IR)[job-sheet recommendations].

-Current Eligible Practices That May Be Requested Under This BMP

-Cover Crop (340) Critical Area Planting (342) Practice vegetation establishment ONLY Diversion (362) Fence (382) ONLY as companion practice with 512 - Pasture and Hay Planting (crop conversion) Field Border (386) Filter Strip (393) Grade Stabilization Structure (410) Grassed Waterway (412) Heavy Use Area Protection (561) Lined Waterway or Outlet (468) Mulching (484) Nutrient Management (590) Inorganic fertilizer ONLY NMP Required Nutrient Management Plan (104) Pasture and Hay Planting (512) Residue and Tillage Management (329) Conversion to no-till or strip-tillage Riparian Forest Buffer (391) Riparian Herbaceous Cover (390) Stream Crossing (578) Subsurface Drain (606) Terrace (600) Tree / Shrub Establishment (612) Tree / Shrub Site Preparation (490) Underground Outlet (620) Water and Sediment Control Basin (638)
+Cover Crop (340)

+Critical Area Planting (342)

+Practice vegetation establishment ONLY

+Fence (382)

+ONLY as companion practice with 512 - Pasture and Hay Planting (crop conversion)

+Field Border (386)

+Filter Strip (393)

+[Forage and Biomass Planting (512)]

+Lined Waterway or Outlet (468)

+Nutrient Management (590)

+Inorganic fertilizer ONLY

+Nutrient Management Plan (104)

+Pasture and Hay Planting (512)

+Residue and Tillage Management (329)

+Conversion to no-till or strip-tillage

+Riparian Herbaceous Cover (390)

+Subsurface Drain (606)

+Terrace (600)

+Tree /[and] Shrub Establishment (612)

+Tree /[and] Shrub Site Preparation (490)

+Underground Outlet (620) Water and Sediment Control Basin (638)

-Cost-share assistance under the Cropland BMP category may be utilized for eligible lands meeting the following criteria:
+Cost_share assistance under the Cropland[this] BMP category may[will] be utilized for eligible lands meeting[when site conditions meet] the following criteria:

-- 1. Fields with soil or water related resource problems that are planted in annual crops, abandoned crop fields, hay land acres, meadow areas, or other open areas; and - 2.
-Are not used for pastureland or accessed by livestock at any point during the year.
+- 1. [Eligible lands include]Fields with soil or water related resource problems that are planted in annual crops, abandoned crop fields, hay land acres, meadow areas, or other open areas; and - 2. [that-] Are not used for pastureland or accessed by livestock at any point during the year.

 Practices should be requested to solve existing or potential natural resource concerns.
 This may require one practice or multiple practices.
-It is recommended that changes in land management be fully evaluated prior to installing any cost-share practices.
-Often, changes in the land management may resolve the natural resource problems without the need of additional practices.
-Poor operation and maintenance of installed cost-share practices may result in the failure of the practice to resolve the natural resource problem.
-This should be reviewed and discussed with cost-share applicants.
+It is recommended that changes in land management be fully evaluated prior to installing any cost_share [structural-]practices.
+Often[Many times], changes in the land management may resolve the natural resource problems without the need of additional practices.
+Poor operation and maintenance of installed cost_share practices may[will_likely] result in the failure of the practice to resolve the natural resource problem.
+This should be reviewed and discussed with cost_share applicants.